 Basic earnings per common share are determined by dividing net income available to shareholders by the weighted average number of common shares entitled to dividends during the year.
 Diluted earnings per common share reflect the effect on earnings and average common shares outstanding associated with dilutive securities.

 In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-09, “Revenue from Contracts with Customers”, which creates topic 606, “Revenue from Contracts with Customers”.
 ASU 2014-09 outlines the principles that an entity should follow to provide useful information about the amount, timing and uncertainty of revenue and cash flows arising from contracts with its customers.
 The standard requires an entity to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Insurance contracts and financial instruments are not in the scope of the new standard.
-The Group will adopt ASU 2014-09 on 1 January 2018 together with the following ASUs related to topic 606: ASU 2016-08 “Principal versus Agent Considerations (Reporting Revenue Gross versus Net)”, ASU 2016-10 “Identifying Performance Obligations and Licensing”, ASU 2016-12 “Narrow-Scope Improvements and Practical Expedients” and ASU 2016-20 “Technical Corrections and Improvements to Topic 606”.
+The Group adopted ASU 2014-09 on 1 January 2018 together with the following ASUs related to topic 606: ASU 2016-08 “Principal versus Agent Considerations (Reporting Revenue Gross versus Net)”, ASU 2016-10 “Identifying Performance Obligations and Licensing”, ASU 2016-12 “Narrow-Scope Improvements and Practical Expedients” and ASU 2016-20 “Technical Corrections and Improvements to Topic 606”.
 The retrospective adoption of ASU 2014-09 and related ASUs did not have a material impact on the Group’s financial statements.

 In January 2016, the FASB issued ASU 2016-01, “Recognition and Measurement of Financial Assets and Financial Liabilities”, an update to subtopic 825-10, “Financial Instruments – Overall”.
-The ASU requires an entity to carry investments in equity securities, including partnerships, unincorporated joint ventures and limited liability companies at fair value through net income, with the exception of equity method investments, investments that result in consolidation or investments for which the measurement alternative has been elected.
+The ASU requires the Group to carry investments in equity securities, including partnerships, unincorporated joint ventures and limited liability companies at fair value through earnings, with the exception of equity method investments, investments that result in consolidation or investments for which the measurement alternative has been elected.
 The Group did not elect the measurement alternative for any of its investments.
-For financial liabilities to which the fair value option has been applied, the ASU also requires an entity to separately present the change in fair value attributable to instrument-specific credit risk in other comprehensive income rather than in net income.
+For financial liabilities to which the fair value option has been applied, the ASU requires an entity to separately present the change in fair value attributable to instrument-specific credit risk in other comprehensive income (OCI) rather than in net income.
 In addition, the ASU requires an entity to assess whether a valuation allowance is needed on a deferred tax asset (DTA) related to fixed income securities available-for-sale in combination with the entity’s other DTAs rather than separately from other DTAs.
-The Group will adopt ASU 2016-01 on 1 January 2018 together with ASU 2018-03, “Technical Corrections and Improvements to Financial Instruments – Overall (Subtopic 825-10)”.
-The opening balance sheet impact from the adoption is a reclassification within shareholders’ equity from net unrealised gains, net of tax, to retained earnings of USD 347 million.
+The Group adopted ASU 2016-01 on 1 January 2018 together with ASU 2018-03, “Technical Corrections and Improvements to Financial Instruments – Overall (Subtopic 825-10)”.
+The opening balance sheet impact from the adoption was a reclassification within shareholders’ equity from net unrealised investment gains, net of tax, to retained earnings of USD 347 million.

 In addition, USD 5 million were reclassified from retained earnings to credit risk of financial liabilities at fair value option, net of tax.
 These reclassifications can be found in the statement of shareholders’ equity.
 The impact on pre-tax earnings in 2018 due to the adoption of ASU 2016-01 was an estimated net realised investment loss of USD 599 million.

 In June 2016, the FASB issued ASU 2016-13, “Measurement of Credit Losses”, an update to topic 326, “Financial Instruments – Credit Losses”.
 ASU 2016-13 replaces the incurred loss impairment methodology in current US GAAP with a methodology that reflects expected credit losses.
 For financial instruments that are measured at amortised cost and available-for-sale debt securities, the standard requires that an entity recognises its estimate of expected credit losses as an allowance.
 The ASU is effective for annual and interim periods beginning after 15 December 2020.
-Early adoption for interim and annual periods after 15 December 2018 is permitted.
+Early adoption is permitted.
 The Group is currently assessing the impact of the new requirements.